This elegantly crafted horse-drawn hearse was the handiwork of Jacob Blackburn and Josiah Pearson.

 Samantha currently resides in Imler with her husband, Joe and daughter Haley.

-Butch has been with the Blackbun Funeral Home for 10 years, he is a great asset to the funeral home, helping with many jobs.
-Butch currently resides in Fishertown with his wife Marlene.
+Butch worked with the Blackburn Funeral Home for more than 10 years, he was a great asset to the funeral home, helping with many jobs.
+He passed away on September 6, 2019 and is greatly missed.